 In addition, the choir will sing the lush "O Magnum Myserium," by Tomás Vitoria, will lead the congregation in singing the gospel hymn "Jesus!
 O, What a Wonderful Child!" and will tell the story of the shepherds abiding in the fields sung to the rousing shape-note tune "Sherburne," and "Born ‘Neath the Star" as an offertory anthem.
 They will reprise the Advent tune "People, Look East" singing the Christmas words.
 The congregation will get to sing many familiar carols, including "O Come, All Ye Faithful," "O Come, O Come Emmanuel," "It Came Upon a Midnight Clear," and "Come, O Long Expected Jesus," in addition to singing "Silent Night" by candlelight.
 An offering will be collected to support the church’s work in our community.

 Following the service, there will be hot cocoa and cookies for all.
-The hardiest of the congregation will then go
+The hardiest of the congregation will then go out caroling in the village, while the rest of us share a time of fellowship.

 The congregation will gather again on Christmas Eve at 11 p.m. for quieter, more meditative service.
 This service will provide a pause before the festivities of Christmas, in which worshippers have the opportunity to ponder the significance of the gift of the Incarnation.